Relias

 Sitting in the parking lot of Blue Star Recyclers, I watched as employees arrived by bus and on foot.
 They ran and skipped into work; each of them 10 – 15 minutes early for their shift.
 The words of Leigh Schilling, Recycling Technician echoed in my head: “I have the honor of working.”

 The number of people with autism spectrum disorder (ASD) exiting the school system and entering the world of adulthood continues to rise.
 Unfortunately, the development of post-secondary education and employment opportunities has not kept pace with this increase, leaving many people with ASD unemployed and disengaged with their community.
-Competitive-integrated employment is defined as a job that provides at least minimum wage earnings and levels of benefit comparable to those of non-disabled workers.
+Competitive-integrated employment is defined as an employment opportunity that provides at least minimum wage earnings and levels of benefit comparable to those of non-disabled workers.
 An integrated setting is one in which the person with a disability has the opportunity to interface with their non-disabled colleagues in the same manner and at the same frequency as their non-disabled colleagues (Fester, 2005).

 It is estimated that over 80% of people with developmental disabilities are unemployed (U.S. Department of Labor, 2014).
-In addition to the increase in the number of people without work, the Labor Department reported an increase in the number of people with disabilities who stopped looking for jobs.
+In addition to the increase in the number of people without work, the Labor Department reported an increase in the number of people with disabilities who stopped looking for employment opportunities.
 A study by Eaves and Ho (2008) revealed that nearly half (45%) of people with ASD had never been employed and of those who had been employed, only 4% of the participants had employment that met criteria for being competitive.
-In a study examining post-secondary outcomes for young adults with ASD, only 6% were engaged in competitive employment and none of these jobs were full time.
+In a study examining post-secondary outcomes for young adults with ASD, only 6% were engaged in competitive employment and none of these employment opportunities were full time.
 A minority of participants (12%) in the study were receiving services from job coaches with the vast majority spending their days in sheltered workshops or day centers (Taylor & Seltzer, 2011).

 A cost-benefit analysis of employment and the support required to sustain employment found that for every dollar earned by a person with ASD, the services required to earn that dollar cost $26.74.
 Compared to other disability categories, people with ASD had the most expensive support needs (Cimera & Cowan, 2009).
 This begs the question, is this expense related to trying to fit a square peg in a proverbial round hole?
 In other words, what happens when the special interests and abilities of the person with ASD are capitalized upon?
 Is the need for support and resultant cost as great?